hunarbatra/COVID-19-PolicyImpact-EDA/README.md

 # COVID-19-Mobility-Changes-EDA
-This notebook shows the exploratory data analysis for the changes in Mobility for 106 countries as a result of the implementation of lockdown, social distancing and movement restriction policies.
+These notebooks shows the exploratory data analysis for the changes in Mobility for 106 countries as a result of the implementation of lockdown, social distancing and movement restriction policies and the correlation of infection rate with the policy impositions.

 Datesets used :-
 1. Global Mobility Dataset : https://www.google.com/covid19/mobility/